nedimorta/competitive-programming/HackerRank/domains/data-structures/balanced-trees/hard/Array_and_Simple_Queries/Explanation_of_Array_and_Simple_Queries.md

 **3. Compute Result**: After executing all queries, the code computes the absolute difference between the first and last elements of the resulting array and prints it along with the elements.

-## Usage
-Compile and run the code with any standard Java environment.
-The input should follow the format specified in the problem definition.

 ## Example
 For the given example: